Disabled PAs and Reasonable Adjustments

 Example of a change to the workplace

-An employee who uses a wheelchair has been struggling to get to the employers house because they can only manage to use the wheelchair for short distances.
-The employer supports their employee to use their driveway as an accessible car parking space.
+A PA who uses a wheelchair has been struggling to get to the employer’s house because they can only manage to use the wheelchair for short distances.
+The employer supports the PA to use their driveway as an accessible car parking space.

 Example of a change to the way things are done

-An employee with epilepsy can sometimes struggle with drowsiness and lack of energy in the mornings.
-So their employer agrees for the employee to start their working hours later when this happens.
+A PA with epilepsy can sometimes struggle with drowsiness and lack of energy in the mornings.
+So their employer agrees for them to start their working hours later when this happens.

 When an employer must consider making reasonable adjustments